wtbarnes/ebtelPlusPlus/joss/paper.md

 # Other Implementations

 The aforementioned IDL implementation, which includes features described in @cargill_enthalpy-based_2012 and @cargill_static_2021, is referred to as [`EBTEL-IDL`](https://github.com/rice-solar-physics/EBTEL) [@cargill_2024_13351770].
-@rajhans_flows_2022 relaxed the assumption of subsonic flows in EBTEL such that the Mach numbers and velocities produced are in better agreement with field-aligned hydrodynamic simulations.
+@rajhans_flows_2022 relaxed the assumption of subsonic flows in EBTEL such that the Mach numbers and velocities produced are in better agreement with field-aligned hydrodynamic simulations for some heating scenarios.
-The IDL software implementation of this model is referred to as [`EBTEL3-IDL`](https://github.com/rice-solar-physics/EBTEL3).
+The IDL software implementation of this model is referred to as `EBTEL3-IDL`.
-`EBTEL3-IDL` uses an adaptive time grid to ensure the appropriate timescales are resolved in the impulsive phase.
 As such, there are currently three separate though slightly different implementations of the EBTEL model.
 The table below summarizes the features included in each implementation.